- Private residential tenancies

 - the day after the deadline by which you should have given your tenant the information

-If the Tribunal agrees with your tenant, it may order you to pay up to:
+If the First-tier Tribunal agrees with your tenant, it may order you to pay up to:

-- three months' rent if you haven't provided tenancy terms or haven't provided the specified information relating to their tenancy terms
+- three months' rent if you haven't provided tenancy terms or haven't provided the correct notes relating to their tenancy terms

-- six months' rent if you haven't provided either
+- six months' rent if you haven't provided both.

 If you aren't a registered landlord